pimoGit/consistentWebDevResources/README.md

 ###TIPS
 - find a way to create a good habit for it;
 - do not force too much yourself but keep on searching for the fun side of learning new stuff, it's crucial to be very effective;
-- do not bring you down, always comparing yourself to others, everyone has strengths and weaknesses, and everything looks better from far away.
+- do not bring you down, always comparing yourself to others, everyone has strengths and weaknesses, and everything looks better from far away;
+- the most effective way to grasp a concept is to learn it at different times from different sources, only like this you can have different perspectives on it and reach a more complete view.

 ##NEXT to check out (to do)